Satellite-im/warp-docs/constellation/examples.md

 filesystem.go_back()?;
 ```

-As you can see it's pretty straightforward but can help alleviate needing to write front-end utilities to navigate through the index.
+As you can see it's pretty straight forward but can help alleviate needing to write front-end utilities to navigate through the index.